 Fortunately, the good news is IDP (international driving permit, 1968 Convention) is now valid in Vietnam from August 1st 2016 with the 46/2016/ND-CP decree.
 However, this decree only covers countries that abide by the 1968 Convention on Road Traffic on IDPs.
 Many countries like Australia, UK, USA and Canada are not signatories to the 1968 Convention but abide by the 1949 Geneva Convention.
 Therefore, citizens of those countries are NOT able to drive in Vietnam with their IDPs.
 If you have a 1968 IDP, you can purchase an insurance policy easily for Vietnam.
 Please also bring your home country driving license with motorbike endorsement.

-pls email us for more infomation about the Vietnam driving licence.
+Please email us for more information about the Vietnam driving licence.

 I hear the traffic is crazy in Vietnam.
 Is it safe?

 Traffic in Hanoi is chaotic to the uninitiated driver.
 For this reason, we always use the easiest roads (even if they are longer) to get out of town.
-We can also arrange for riders to be dropped off at the city limits by taxi at a small extra charge.
+We can also arrange for riders to be dropped off at the city limits by taxi at a small extra charge if this is required.

 Once out in the countryside, the level of traffic drops off remarkably and on some roads, it is possible to not pass a single vehicle for the whole day.
 That said, it must be emphasized that the conditions here are demanding and extremely defensive driving is imperative.
 All riders must be very careful and be fully aware that the purpose of the trip is not to ride performance bikes hard into the bends, but rather to trundle along nice and slow and enjoy the sites and sounds.
-Once a ride is confirmed, click this link to have more details.
 Constant support from your guide will make your ride as safe as possible.

 What do I do and expect when I have an accident?

 Vietnam can be a very strange country regarding how the accident is solved, just as the way people ride.
-The bigger usually pay i.e car drivers to pay motorcyclists, motorcyclists pay cyclists etc. However, if you have an accident, first you have to talk with the other party (via our guide) to find out who has to pay and how much.
-If you don’t agree with each other, then we call the police and they will do their job (usually takes time) and you have to stay in Vietnam until they have the official report.
+The bigger usually pay i.e car drivers to pay motorcyclists, motorcyclists pay cyclists etc. However, if you have an accident, first you have to talk with the other party (via our guide for translation) to find out who has to pay and how much.
+If an agreement is not reached, then the police can be called and they will do their job (usually takes time) and you may have to stay in Vietnam until they have the official report.
 Vietnamese people usually expect you to pay, even if you are right.
-Don’t be surprised and stay calm as our guide will help you to solve the situation.
+Don’t be surprised and stay calm as your guide is well trained to help you to solve the situation.

-If you purchased an insurance policy, and if you request we will contact the insurance company and ask them for instructions.
-You will need to pay us all phone calls in this case, as international calls can become expensive.
+If you purchased an insurance policy, at your request we will contact the insurance company and ask them for instructions.
+You may need to pay us for phone calls in this case, as international calls can become expensive.

 I’m travelling alone, is it possible to join any existing groups?